 In 2001, as a member of The Alliance, he cost “Stone Cold” the Undisputed WWE Championship.
 In 2002, as a tag partner with Goldust, he launched one of the most outrageously funny tandems in WWE history.
 And in 2006 as King Booker, he delivered what’s widely considered the best faux British accent since Kevin Costner’s turn as the Prince of Thieves in “Robin Hood.”

-Booker T left WWE in October 2007, but returned in 2011 as part of the biggest Royal Rumble in WWE history.
-Soon after, the veteran grappler joined the announce team on SmackDown as a color commentator, and appeared as a trainer on USA’s hit reality series “WWE Tough Enough.”
+Booker T left WWE in October 2007 but returned in 2011 as part of the biggest Royal Rumble in WWE history.
+Soon after, the veteran grappler joined the announce team on SmackDown as a color commentator and appeared as a trainer on USA’s hit reality series “WWE Tough Enough.”
 In summer 2012, the six-time World Champion added yet another tremendous honor to his resume when he accepted the challenging role of SmackDown General Manager.

-No matter what role he finds himself in these days, Booker’s legacy was forever cemented when he was inducted into the WWE Hall of Fame as part of the Class of 2013.
+Now a color commentator for Monday Night Raw, Booker’s legacy was forever cemented when he was inducted into the WWE Hall of Fame as part of the Class of 2013.